 Survival: Backwards and in High Heels

-I truly can’t be the only woman out there who thinks of these things.
+I honestly can’t be the only woman out there who thinks of these things.

-If I happen to be running away from a serial killer, I’m not gonna lie – I don’t want to do it backwards and in high heels.
-I’d really prefer to be wearing a nice, comfy hiking boot or a pair of Nikes.
+If I happen to be running away from a serial killer, I’m not gonna lie – I don’t want to do it backward and in high heels.
+I’d really prefer to be wearing a nice, comfy hiking boot or a pair of Nike’s.

 Long before I ever contemplated prepping, I read an article about a woman in her 20s who had been kidnapped.
 She escaped from her kidnapper in the forest and had to make her way through miles and miles of brush, running, in high heels.
 She fell, of course, and twisted her ankle, at which point she broke off the heels of her shoes and hobbled onward.
 She survived to tell the tale, but the concept of wobbling through the forest in stilettos never left me.